 Avoid automating this script with cron.
 DEB package installations can fail from network issues or download server changes, so always run the script manually to monitor the output and address any problems.

-Verify Manual DEB Installation
+Verify the LibreOffice Manual DEB Installation

 After installation, verify LibreOffice is working by checking the version from the install path: